SamutCrew/Seanior-Backend/seanior-backend/README.md

 ## 📝 Description

-Seanior is a comprehensive backend system for managing a swimming learner and instructors , built with [NestJS](https://nestjs.com/).
-It provides APIs for user management, course scheduling, attendance tracking, instructor management, and payment processing.
+This backend API powers the 'Online Platform for Connecting Learners with Swimming Coaches.'
+It provides the core services for user management, course and booking administration, payment processing, and data storage.
+Built with NestJS and PostgreSQL, this API is designed to address the unreliability of existing online channels by offering a secure and centralized system.
+It serves as the backbone for the frontend application, ensuring a reliable and convenient connection between swimming learners and coaches.

 ## 🚀 Features